errno-mmd/readfacevmd/README.md

 Readfacevmd itself is under the MIT license.
 See [LICENSE](LICENSE) file for more details.

-You have to respect OpenFace, boost, TBB, dlib, OpenBLAS, OpenCV, ICU, and Eigen licenses when you use readfacevmd linked to those libraries.
+You have to respect OpenFace, boost, dlib, OpenBLAS, OpenCV, ICU, and Eigen licenses when you use readfacevmd linked to those libraries.
 Especially, commercial use of OpenFace is not allowed unless you have a commercial license of OpenFace toolkit.
 You also have to respect the licenses of the datasets used for OpenFace's model training - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Datasets